Top 10 Best Metal Singers

 By the way, we got a random example in the opener of the AoA album "The Messenger," where every other line is sung either high or low.

-David needs to be in the top 10!
+David needs to be in the top 10.
 He is one of the best singers of all time and is definitely not getting the love and respect he deserves from this list.
 Metal would be far different if it were not for David Draiman, the personification of what it means to be a metal singer.
-David is not just a metal singer.
-He is metal.
-He does not just define Disturbed and Device.
-He defines a culture and an amazing genre.

 David created and carved a path for new metal bands and fans alike.
 His vocal range is almost unmatched, from low and raspy to high and smooth.
-And let's not forget all the hits he and the godly band Disturbed have come out with over the years.
+Let's not forget all the hits he and the godly band Disturbed have come out with over the years.
 He belongs in the top ten without question.
 Look at the song Haze he made with M. Shadows and Device - amazing, to say the least.

 Not being in the top 10 might constitute a criminal act.
 Talk about fame, recognizability, and walking the walk.